MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/set-incoming-outgoing-email-synchronization.md

 - **None**.
 Use this option for users or queues that do not use [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] to send email messages.

-- **Dynamics 365 for Outlook**.
+- **Dynamics 365 for Customer Engagement for Outlook**.
 This option is available for users and requires that [!INCLUDE[pn_MS_Outlook_Full](../includes/pn-ms-outlook-full.md)] be installed on the user's computer.
 This option does not require the Email Router component and is not available for queues.

 - **Server-Side Synchronization or Email Router**.
 This option delivers [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] email messages by using the server-side synchronization or Email Router component.
 The email system must be [!INCLUDE[pn_SMTP](../includes/pn-smtp.md)]-compliant.
 The server-side synchronization or Email Router can be installed on the [!INCLUDE[pn_SMTP](../includes/pn-smtp.md)] server or on a different computer that has a connection to the [!INCLUDE[pn_SMTP](../includes/pn-smtp.md)] server.